joshlevinson/Sample-WP2Markdown/Suite/rss-setup.md

  Subject lines can be automated for RSS campaigns, but this requires configuration changes to be made before it will work.

-1. Emarsys SupportÂ needs to arrange for configuration changes to enable the subject line automation
+1. Emarsys Support needs to arrange for configuration changes to enable the subject line automation
 2. You need to edit the parent campaign as follows:

 <dl><dd>- Make sure there is one section in the pre-header group that is empty